Mlaiel/iacherie/desktop/TECHNICAL_ARCHITECTURE.md

-# Ainflue Desktop - Technical Architecture Documentation
+# IA Chérie Desktop - Technical Architecture Documentation

 ⚠️ **STRICT COPYRIGHT WARNING** ⚠️
 This technical documentation and the associated software architecture are the exclusive intellectual property of Fahed Mlaiel.